 2 Things You Smell

-Things become more difficult with smell and taste.
-Sometimes it is difficult to distinguish between different smells or to note smells in certain environments.
+Things become more complicated with smell and taste.
+Sometimes it’s hard to distinguish between different smells or to note smells in certain environments.
 You are going to need to practice, as our noses are not very good.
 Take a deep breath and note what you smell.
 Often it will be something you ate or drank recently.
 Other times it will be something in the environment.
-In this exercise, try to focus on not so obvious smells and focus more on ones you may have missed.
+In this exercise, try to focus on not so distinct smells and concentrate more on ones you may have missed.

 Smell: A distant pine smell